E-commerce

 Targeted social proof

-Display relevant reviews by variant or use case to reduce hesitation without overwhelming the product page.
+Display relevant reviews by variant or use to reduce hesitation without burying the product page.

 Ethical urgency